 Fabrício Benevenuto, Bruno L. Alves, Alberto H. F. Laender

-Computer Science Department
+Department of Computer Science

 Universidade Federal de Minas Gerais

 Belo Horizonte, Brazil

 H-index is a metric originally proposed to measure an individual’s scientific research output [1].
 Its calculation is quite simple as it is based on the set of the researcher's most cited papers and the number of citations they have received.
 More specifically, a researcher has an h-index h if she published h papers that had received at least h citations.
 Thus, if a researcher has 10 papers with at least 10 citations, her h-index is 10.